IAmJonoBo/Prometheus/docs/offline-packaging-status.md

 - Wheelhouse clean-up honours `[cleanup.remove_orphan_wheels]` and the doctor output; enable the flag when running unattended so stale wheels do not mask missing dependency builds.
 - The `Offline Packaging` GitHub workflow runs weekly (or on demand).
 It relies on `python -m build --wheel` to generate the pure-Python project wheel (`py3-none-any`) on Linux, macOS, and Windows runners, then executes the packaging orchestrator with the full extras set (`pii`, `observability`, `rag`, `llm`, `governance`, `integrations`).
 Each run publishes the refreshed wheelhouse directory, a compressed `wheelhouse.tar.gz` bundle, manifests, and dependency reports so air-gapped mirrors can ingest the latest artefacts with minimal manual work.
-  The job now wipes the runner workspace prior to checkout, enables pristine checkouts via `actions/checkout`’s `clean` flag, rebuilds Git LFS hooks, and runs `git clean -fdx` so no stale or untracked files interfere with later fetches.
+The job now wipes the runner workspace prior to checkout, enables pristine checkouts via `actions/checkout`’s `clean` flag and `lfs: true`, hydrates Git LFS pointers, verifies them with `scripts/ci/verify-lfs.sh`, and runs `git clean -fdx` so no stale or untracked files interfere with later fetches.
-- When the optional `ARTIFACT_CLEANUP_TOKEN` secret is configured in the workflow, older `offline-packaging-suite` artefacts are pruned via the GitHub Actions API so that only the latest three runs remain; without the secret the pruning step is skipped automatically.
+- The workflow prunes older `offline-packaging-suite` artefacts through the GitHub Actions API using the job’s `GITHUB_TOKEN`, retaining only the most recent three runs.

 Keep this document alongside the latest packaging artefacts so stakeholders can see drift at a glance and track remediation progress.